Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 20 September 2025 17.27.24 UTC
+- WIB: Sabtu, 20 September 2025 18.20.14 UTC
-- WITA: Sabtu, 20 September 2025 18.27.24 UTC
+- WITA: Sabtu, 20 September 2025 19.20.14 UTC
-- WIT: Sabtu, 20 September 2025 19.27.24 UTC
+- WIT: Sabtu, 20 September 2025 20.20.14 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: inspirational
+Kategori: nature